bocadilloproject/bocadillo/docs/how-to/socketio.md

 If you've made it so far, congrats!
 You've just built a real-time chat application with Bocadillo, [python-socketio] and [socket.io-client].

-You can find all the code for this guide in our [socketio-example] repository.
+You can find all the code for this guide in the [socketio-example] repository.
 The full code contains useful comments, context and links, so be sure to check out the repo!